-Whilst his teammate suffered a mixture of over enthusiasm and bad luck, Valtteri got on with the job, and deservedly, alongside Daniel Ricciardo, is seen as one of the true stars of 2014.
+Whilst his teammate suffered a mixture of over enthusiasm and bad luck, Valtteri got on with the job, and deservedly, alongside Daniel Ricciardo, was seen as one of the true stars of 2014.

-Finishing fourth in the championship, 52 points clear of his teammate, in 2014 it was easy to see what Sir Frank had always seen in the Finnish youngster.
-If Williams maintains its 2014 form, if Mercedes is able to stand its ground in terms of the engine freeze, the Grove outfit could soon be back on winning form.
-And Valtteri is just the man to carry on where greats such as Mansell left off.
+Finishing fourth in the championship, 52 points clear of Massa, in 2014 it was easy to see what Sir Frank had always seen in the Finnish youngster.

-One slight moan however.
-Whilst the Finn is regarded, alongside Ricciardo, as one of the great revelations of 2014, it would be good to see him occasionally emulate the Australian in the smile department... why does he always look so bloody serious?
+That said, whilst the Finn is regarded, alongside Ricciardo, as one of the great revelations of 2014, we felt it would have been good to see him occasionally emulate the Australian in the smile department...